MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

     ```

 2. Get the virtual gateways configured in NC by using the NC REST API.
 [Learn more](https://technet.microsoft.com/en-us/itpro/powershell/windows/networkcontroller/get-networkcontrollervirtualgateway):
-3. Validate all the properties of virtual gateway, VPN connections, BGP routers, BGP peers and check if they are in sync between VMM and NC.
+3. Validate all the properties of the virtual gateway, VPN connections, BGP routers, BGP peers and check if they are in sync between VMM and NC.